syncfusion-content/windowsforms-docs/WindowsForms/Calculator/Getting-Started.md

 ---
 layout: post
-title: Creating-Calculator-control | WindowsForms | Syncfusion
+title: Getting Started | WindowsForms | Syncfusion
 description: creating calculator control
 platform: WindowsForms
 control: Calculator
 documentation: ug
 ---

-# Creating Calculator control
+# Getting Started

 The Calculator control can be available to the designer by just dragging-and-dropping the Calculator control from the toolbox onto the form.